Tuesday, 12 August 2014

 Stories From The Gladstone Gaol - Part 3

-In late 1953 the Gladstone Gaol was re-opened for a period as a Medium Level corrective training facility for 18 – 25-year-old offenders.
+In late 1953, Gladstone Gaol reopened as a medium-security corrective training facility for offenders aged between 18 and 25.

-The term “experimental” is misleading, I have read many outrageous stories that have abounded because of misinterpretation of this word.
-The Gaol was never “experimental” with its prisoners, there were NEVER pre-frontal lobotomies, or other medical procedures done to prisoners, in fact, what the “experimental” refers to is the style of the cells themselves.
+The term "Experimental Wards" has often been misunderstood.
+I have read many outrageous stories that have arisen from the misinterpretation of the word "experimental".
+The gaol was never "experimental" with its prisoners.
+There were never prefrontal lobotomies or other medical procedures carried out on inmates.
+In reality, the term "experimental" referred to the design of the cells themselves.

-The Gaol eventually closed in December 1975 due to the Governments concern that its facilities were “outdated”.
-Recently a former prison worker who was there for the last five years of the Gaols service has publicly pushed for the facility to be reinstated as a Gaol and used to house lower-level criminals.
+The gaol eventually closed in December 1975 due to government concerns that its facilities were outdated.
+More recently, a former prison officer who worked there during the gaol's final five years has publicly advocated for the facility to be reopened to house lower-security offenders.

-Gladstone Gaol is unique in all ways possible, with its high tapered walls and self-sufficient arrangement, Instead of closing places such as Gladstone and Adelaide Gaol, both should have been kept operational.”
+Gladstone Gaol is unique in every way, with its high tapered walls and self-sufficient design.
+Instead of closing places such as Gladstone and Adelaide Gaol, both should have been kept operational."

 References: